MaZderMind/gintercom/README.md

 You can Access the Web-UI from your browser at http://localhost:8080/ and start Debug-Clients to test the Intercom-Functionality.

 Changes made in the UI-Part under `matrix/src/ui/src` will be picked up by the UI-Build and available straight-away by reloading your browser.
-Changes to the Java-Part will trigger an automatic Restart of the Matrix-Application, when you configure your IDE for automatic re-compilation of changed files.
+Changes to the Backend will trigger an automatic Restart of the Matrix-Application, when you configure your IDE for automatic re-compilation of changed files.
 See [Automatic Compilation in IntelliJ](https://jrebel.com/software/jrebel/quickstart/intellij/enable-automatic-compilation-in-intellij-idea/) for IntelliJ.
 The Matrix will completely shutdown and restart, connected Clients will be disconnected and reconnect.

 For additional convenience you can install the LiveReload-Extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/).
 SpringBoot starts an [LiveReload](http://livereload.com/api/protocol/)-Server to which the Browser-Extension connects.
-Whenever the UI or the Java-Part changes, the browser will do an automatic reload.
+Whenever the UI or the Backend changes, the browser will do an automatic reload.

 In Dev-Mode the Matrix will write `.dot`-Files as visualisations of the GStreamer Pipeline whenever it changes to `matrix/target/*.dot`.
 Use
 `xdot` to view them (they can become quite large with multiple Groups and Panels).